by Marketing Tapart September 01, 2021

 2. Don't sacrifice form for function

 You’re going to spend a lot of hours parked at your desk.
-Invest in an ergonomically-correct, comfortable seating.
+Invest in ergonomically-correct, comfortable seating.
 Your desks, shelves, and storage should serve you, not the other way round.
 Consider your workflow and what items you need at your fingertips.

 Here’s a tip: your home office furniture should complement the colors of your room, otherwise your workstation will feel out of place and soulless.3.
 Bring in the greens